Xandria

 Xandria is a German symphonic metal band founded by Marco Heubaum in 1994.
 Originally a project, Heubaum later restarted the project as a band in 1999, and has gone through various lineup changes.
 The German vocalist Lisa Middelhauve joined for the debut album, co-writing both music and lyrics for the band until her departure in 2008.
 Middelhauve reunited briefly with the band in 2010 following the departure of the band's second vocalist Kerstin Bischof, but left again shortly after.
 Manuela Kraller joined the band as the new vocalist in 2010.

 The band released Neverworld's End in 2012, which was the only album to feature Kraller as she would depart in 2013.
 Dianne van Giersbergen was later announced as her replacement, and would record two studio albums with Xandria: Sacrificium and Theater of Dimensions.
 She left Xandria in 2017, citing personal reasons and tensions within the band.
 In 2022, the band had announced another lineup change, with the addition of the band's new vocalist Ambre Vourvahis.
 The band released their eighth studio album, The Wonders Still Awaiting, in February 2023.
+In August 2026, the band released their ninth studio album, Eclipse.

-As of 2024, Xandria has released eight studio albums and two EPs.
+Since their formation, Xandria has released nine studio albums and two EPs.